johnfn/boom.js/GUIDE.md

 ## Guide

+There's a bit of a dance between components and composites, since they both depend on each other.
+Rule of thumb:

+* Use `constructor` to set up yourself
+* Use `init` to talk with components if you're a composite, or vice versa.

-The ordering goes like this:
+The explicit ordering goes like this:

-1. Component constructor()
+1. Component constructor() (can't use composite at all yet)
-2. Composite constructor()
+2. Composite constructor() (set up composite - components exist but are not fully created)
-3. Component init()
+3. Component init() (components can now refer to composite)
-4. Composite init()
+4. Composite init() (components are now fully functional)

-So, e.g., the component constructor can't refer to the composite at all.